 Incompletes — A grade of Incomplete can be converted into a letter grade if the student completes the work before the end of the term following the one in which the course was taken.
 If an Incomplete has not been completed within the period, the student must have the instructor and DGS approve the petition for an extension.
 No grade of Incomplete can be used to satisfy any departmental requirement.

-Research Tools Requirement — By the end of his or her first year, every student must submit to the director of graduate studies a written Research Tools Plan outlining intentions to acquire tools and methodological expertise connected to his or her areas of research interest.
+Research Tools Requirement — By the end of their first year, every student must submit to the director of graduate studies a written Research Tools Plan outlining intentions to acquire tools and methodological expertise connected to their areas of research interest.
 The Tools Plan also should list the courses, modules or workshops the student intends to take in order to meet the research tools requirement.

 Every student must complete a minimum of 3.5 four-credit course-equivalent units of research tools and methods courses, modules or workshops by the end of their seventh term in residence (middle of the fourth year).
-The required seminar, “Approaches to the Study of Politics,” and the required graduate course in quantitative social science methods count for two units within this total.
+The seminar, “Approaches to the Study of Politics,” and the graduate course in quantitative social science methods count for two units within this total.
 Students may count language training in various formats (e.g. semester courses; intensive summer sessions) toward fulfillment of this requirement.
-The Graduate Policy Committee will determine what counts for 1.0 or 0.5 units.
+The Curriculum and Educational Policy Committee will determine what counts for 1.0 or 0.5 units.

 Research Workshops — The government department offers a series of research workshops, in each of the four fields (American Government, International Relations, Comparative Politics, Political Theory), Applied Statistics, and Political Economy, for graduate students to present and discuss work in progress.
 Every student should attend at least one research workshop, each semester, when in residence.
 Research workshops do not count toward the requirement to complete twelve four-credit courses.